Continue reading for our analysis...

 - Gorilla parenting appears to be much like that of their human relatives.

-- Young gorillas demonstrate the same playful nature and rivalries as human children.
+- Young gorillas demonstrate the exact playful nature and rivalries of human children.

 - Silverback gorillas are not a separate type but just indicate the coloring of adult males.

 Any parent who has had to break up a fight between their kids will know where this silverback is coming from.
-Gorillas share 98% of their DNA with humans, and after watching this vid, we can see that they also share plenty of parenting dilemmas too.
+Gorillas share 98% of their DNA with humans, and after watching this video, we can see that they also share plenty of parenting dilemmas.
 Watch this and see if you can relate!

 When a Play Fight Gets Too Rough

-In the vid notes it explains that we are watching a play fight between two-year-old Dembe and his younger sister Tumani.
-Lurking in the foreground is Rafiki, an adult male silverback, who is obviously on baby-sitting duty.
-He keeps a close eye on proceedings as the two younger gorillas have a great time.
+The video notes, explain that we are watching a play fight between two-year-old Dembe and his younger sister Tumani.
+Lurking in the foreground is Rafiki, an adult male silverback, who is obviously on babysitting duty.
+He closely monitors proceedings as the two younger gorillas have a great time.